-Identifying your coverage needs is the first step you need to take to buy disability insurance.
+Identifying your coverage needs is the first step you need to take to buy physician disability insurance.

 But it is not nearly as cut-and-dry as life insurance.
 Disability insurance is full of difficult jargon and gray areas.
 And doctors aren't the only ones who struggle with its complexity.